grepstrength/GoHooky/README.md

 # GoHooky

-A simple Go application that executes system commands, for user and device enumeration, and sends the output to a target Discord via webhooks.
+A simple Go application that executes system commands, for user and device enumeration, and sends the output to a target Discord server via webhooks.

 ## Features